BoRit Asbestos Site

-- A closed park, 11 acres, is owned by Whitpain Township.
-This disposal area was filled and eventually used as a park and playground.
+- A closed, 11-acre, park is owned by Whitpain Township.
+This former disposal area was filled and eventually used as a park and playground.
 In the mid-1980s, the park was closed and fenced due to asbestos contamination.

 - The BoRit site was added to the EPA's National Priorities List of most hazardous waste sites on April 9, 2009, making it eligible for cleanup, using federal Superfund program funding.

 - The site is on the National Priorities List for cleanup because the nearby residential population could potentially be exposed to airborne asbestos and to asbestos contamination along Tannery Run, Rose Valley Creek and the Wissahickon Creek.

 - Asbestos is the contaminant of concern.
 Contaminant descriptions and associated risk factors are available at the Agency for Toxic Substances and Disease Registry, an arm of the CDC.